MicrosoftDocs/dynamics-365-supply-chain-insights/articles/ingestion.md

 - An [on-premises data gateway](https://docs.microsoft.com/en-us/data-integration/gateway/service-gateway-onprem) is required for local files on your computer to be imported into Supply Chain Insights.
 Support for installing an on-premises data gateway can be found [here](https://docs.microsoft.com/en-us/data-integration/gateway/service-gateway-install).
 - After installing On-Premises Data Gateway, use your Supply Chain Insights user ID and pasword to login
-- Make sure the folder containing the file you with to upload on your computer is shared
+- Make sure the folder containing the file you with to upload on your computer is set such that access is granted to everyone.

 # Mapping
 Mapping informs Supply Chain Insights how to interpret your data so it can be analyzed.
 More specifically, a mapping explains how your data relates to the attributes which represent a certain entity and is easy to complete during the ingestion process.

 ## Local files
 Local files must have column headers because Supply Chain Insights uses the headers to map your data to the attributes of the entity.
 More specifically, Supply Chain Insights will attempt to determine which column represents what attribute by using the column headers when you click "Auto map."
 Check the "Mapped attributes" column along with the "Data preview" table at the bottom of the page to make sure the auto-mapping was correct.
 If there was an error, or you would prefer to manually do the mapping, select the dropdown menu in the "Mapped attributes" column for the required attribute of interest and choose the appropriate column header name.